clettenberg/blog/_posts/2015-06-01-jekyll-travis-ci-nearlyfreespeech.md

 Zip the files and encrypt them

 {% highlight bash %}
-#saves files .travis/ssh_key and Rakefile to secrets.tar
+# saves files .travis/ssh_key and Rakefile to secrets.tar
 $ tar cvf secrets.tar Rakefile .travis/ssh_key
-#encrypts and automatically adds it to .travis.yml
+# encrypts and automatically adds it to .travis.yml
 $ travis encrypt-file secrets.tar --add
 {% endhighlight %}

-**Make sure to add any encrypted files to your .gitignore!**
+**Make sure to add any encrypted files to `.gitignore`!**

-###Recap!
+### Recap!

-* Create your blog through the `jekyll` command line constructer.
+* Create a blog with the `jekyll` command line constructer.
 * Add blog content and add it to a git repo.
-* Signup for [Travis CI](http://travis-ci.org) and enable your blog repo.
+* Signup for [Travis CI](http://travis-ci.org) and enable the blog repo on [GitHub](https://github.com).
-* Add a .travis.yml file
+* Add a `.travis.yml` file
+* Create a script for `html-proofer`
-* Add Rakefile with nearly free speech username
+* Add `Rakefile` with NearlyFreeSpeech username
-* Edit _config.yml
+* Edit `_config.yml`
-* [Create an ssh key](https://help.github.com/articles/generating-ssh-keys/) and add the public key to your NearlyFreeSpeech blog.
+* [Create an ssh key](https://help.github.com/articles/generating-ssh-keys/) and add the public key to the NearlyFreeSpeech blog.
 * Encrypt `.travis/private_key` and `Rakefile`
-* Add and commit all your changes.
+* Add and commit all the changes.
-* Push your branch to GitHub and let Travis CI take care of testing and deploying.
+* Push the branch to GitHub and let Travis CI take care of testing and deploying.

-Then you can brag about build passing like all the cook kids.
+Now you can brag about build passing like all the cook kids.

 [![Build Status](https://travis-ci.org/cacqw7/blog.svg?branch=master)](https://travis-ci.org/cacqw7/blog)